 The importance of clearly identifying performance gaps and training needs cannot be overstressed.
 The more adequate the training offered (in terms of content and quality of trainers), the higher the probability for those trained to apply their new skills in their practice.
 A related issue that is sometimes overlooked is the selection of relevant staff who will be able to make the best use of the training and to apply the skills where needed while staying with their organisation.

 There are increasingly relevant and accessible tools that conservation organisations can use to appropriately design the content and assess the effectiveness and impact of training and capacity-building interventions.

 One of the key lessons we have drawn from our journey in philanthropy related to capacity-building is that investing directly in individuals and organisations has not only been an essential part of our role as a donor, and one that has been much appreciated by our partners, but also something that we see as being critical for all donors in developing solutions and securing lasting change.

 The Conservation Learning Initiative proposes a powerful approach to investigate the effectiveness of conservation strategies.
 Eventually, findings could serve as a reference to practice and fund evidence-based conservation.

-To dive deeper into the key insights on capacity-building, join CLI webinar on 30 January 2023!
-Details and registration here
+To dive deeper into the key insights on capacity-building, watch the CLI webinar.

 If you are a donor, we strongly encourage you to contact the Conservation Learning Initiative at email@example.com !
 The larger the grant database, the more pertinent questions can be asked and the more robust the answers will be!